 Hold the window blind brackets in place, line up the holes and install the screws.
 Repeat with the second bracket.
-If you don’t have a drill/driver, the screws can be installed with a screwdriver, but it takes longer and it may be very difficult, if not impossible, to install them with a screwdriver if the window frame is made of hardwood or metal.
+If you don’t have a drill/driver, a screwdriver may work, though it will take longer and could be difficult if the window frame is hardwood or metal.

 Install the tilt wand

-Our blinds also included these hold-down brackets.
+Most blinds also include hold-down brackets.
 Once installed, you can keep the bottom rail hooked on the brackets so the blinds won’t flap around when the window is open on a breezy day.
-Wind can also wreak havoc on your screen door.
-Repair a screen door easily with these simple steps.

 For these, determine whether you want to mount them onto the interior window trim or above it.
 If it’s above the trim, get projection brackets so the blinds aren’t resting on the frame.

 Either way, the steps are similar to interior blinds.
 Follow the instructions that come with the blinds; they might be mounted with L-shaped brackets or box brackets.

 To measure where to put the brackets, place the headrail to the top of the window and adjust based on where you want the bottom of the blinds to rest.
 Mark each end of the headrail, then measure four inches in from each end and mark this as well.
 This will be where you screw on the brackets.